inbravo/java-to-scala/first-milestone/scala-code-compilation.md

 		0: iload_1

 		1: tableswitch{
-			/* Mppings of integer values to bytecode instruction labels (or line numbers) *
+			/* Mappings of integer values to bytecode instruction labels (or line numbers) *
 			1: 51;
 			2: 46;
 			default: 24